Kailyn Lowry Opens Up About Javi Marroquin And Lauren Comeau Drama, Says She Was ‘Blamed As The Problem’

 Last month, Teen Mom 2 fans were shocked to learn that police had been called to Javi Marroquin’s house after an argument with his fiancé Lauren Comeau.
-After the incident, Lauren deleted photos of her and Javi together from social media while Javi issues a public apology to his Instagram account.
-Following the incident, Javi’s ex-wife Kailyn Lowry didn’t say too much, but in a new report from Us Weekly, the mom-of-three is finally opening up about the drama between Javi and Lauren.
+After the incident, Lauren deleted photos of her and Javi together from social media while Javi issued a public apology via his Instagram account.
+Following the incident, Javi’s ex-wife, Kailyn Lowry, didn’t say too much, but in a new report from Us Weekly, the mom-of-three is finally opening up about the drama between Javi and Lauren.

 “I was called to the scene of the crime and then I was later blamed as the problem.
 I’m not gonna get into all of the details.
 However, I will say that that was not a mess that I was planning to clean up.
 It wasn’t my mess.
 It didn’t involve me, but somehow I got involved in it.”